bgamari/ghc-wiki-import/type-functions-status.md

 - Next: (0) Clean up `implicitTyThings`; (1) last bist of import/export functionality; (2) check for overlapping instances.
+- Also add a `-ffamilies` switch or similar.

 ## Parsing and Renaming